Baqend/guide/src/index.md

 Baqend Real-Time Queries are currently not public.
 If you want to try our real-time features, just <a href="mailto:support@baqend.com%3E?subject=Real-time&nbsp;queries">drop us a line and we will happily <b>enable it for your app</b></a>.
 </div>

 Baqend does not only feature powerful queries, but also real-time mechanisms that **keep query results up-to-date** while the underlying database is under constant change.
-Baqend Real-Time Queries comes in two flavors:
+Baqend Real-Time Queries come in two flavors:

 + **Self-maintaining queries** (`.resultStream()`): You'll get the complete (updated) result whenever it changes.
 + **Event stream queries** (`.eventStream()`): You'll receive an event message for every database write that affects your query.